narengan/cis/best-practices.md

 **Step 4: Configure your SSL settings**

+CIS provides some options for encrypting your traffic.
+As a reverse proxy, we close TLS connections at our datacenters and open a new TLS connection to your origin servers.
+For your SSL termination with CIS, you can upload a custom SSL certificate from your account, you can use a wildcard certificate provisioned for you by CIS, or both.

  * Upload a custom SSL certificate

+ You can upload your public and private key when you create an Enterprise domain.
+If you upload your own certificate, you gain immediate compatibility with encrypted traffic, and you maintain control over your certificate (for example, an Extended Validation (EV) certificate).
+Remember that you'll be responsible for managing your certificate if you upload a custom certificate.
+For example, CIS won't track the certificate expiration dates.

  * Alternatively, utilize a certificate provisioned by CIS

+ CIS has partnered with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers.

  * Explore a keyless SSL configuration

  * Change your SSL setting to **Full** (Strict)